SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 * compute beta diversity `FROGSSTAT Phyloseq Beta Diversity`

-Launch you workflow and in a second time, launch the following in single mode

 * compute sample ordination (NMDS)

 * hierarchical clustering of samples using Unifrac distance matrix

 * anova using Unifrac distance matrix

+### Workflow in Galaxy

+Create a workflow using the whole of steps before and launch it you workflow and in a second time, launch the following in single mode

 -----------------------
 <a name="practice-2"></a>